HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 - Half of the content items are visible to "Anonymous" and "All Authenticated" users.

-- The other half are visible only to members of ten groups per content item.
+- The other half is visible only to members of ten groups per content item.
 These ten groups are spread out among the 500 groups assumed to exist in the test LDAP (and assumed to be called "Group0000" through "Group0499").

 - Half of the content items (spread evenly over each type described previously) are profiled with the keyword "MENU."